 The pipeline assets in the Southern Region in which SoCal owns interests represent approximately 60% of the natural gas transportation capacity currently available or under construction in the region.
 These pipeline assets connect the major producing basins in Argentina and Bolivia with the principal demand centers of the region.
 In combination with its interests in the natural gas distribution franchises in Southern, Southeastern and Northeastern Brazil described in Section 4, these pipeline assets give SoCal significant commercial optionality and access to information on natural gas flows and costs in the region.
 SoCal’s pipeline interests consist of:

-A controlling interest in CIESA, the controlling shareholder of TGS, a natural gas pipeline company transporting gas from the Southern and Western gas producing basins of Argentina to the country’s principal demand center in Buenos Aires.
+A co-controlling interest in CIESA, the controlling shareholder of TGS, a natural gas pipeline company transporting gas from the Southern and Western gas producing basins of Argentina to the country’s principal demand center in Buenos Aires.
 TGS, by far the largest pipeline company in South America, is responsible for the transport of approximately 60% of the natural gas consumed in Argentina.

-A controlling interest in Transredes, a natural gas and liquids pipeline and processing company with concessions to provide gas and liquids transportation services in Bolivia.
+A co-controlling interest in Transredes, a natural gas and liquids pipeline and processing company with concessions to provide gas and liquids transportation services in Bolivia.
 Through BBPL, Transredes is currently the only conduit for the export of gas from Bolivia and Northwestern Argentina into Brazil;

 An indirect (through Transredes) co-controlling interest in GTB, the company controlling the Bolivian segment of BBPL, together with an influential minority interest in TGB, the company that controls the Brazilian segment.
-BBPL flowingentered service in July 1999.
+BBPL began flowing natural gas in July 1999.
 BBPL, is currently the primary means of access for Bolivian and Northwestern Argentine gas into the key markets of Brazil; and

-A co-controlling interest in GasBol, the company controlling the Bolivian segment, and a controlling interest in GasMat, the company controlling the Brazilian segment of the Cuiabá pipeline.
-The Cuiabá pipeline will serve Brazil’s first gas-fired power generation project, the Cuiabá Project.
-The Cuiabá Project, operated by SoCal, entered service in [ ] 1999.
+A co-controlling interest in GasBol, the company controlling the Bolivian segment, and a controlling interest in GasMat, the company controlling the Brazilian segment of the Cuiabá Pipeline.
+The Cuiabá Pipeline will serve Brazil’s first gas-fired power generation project, the Cuiabá Project.
+The Cuiabá Project, operated by SoCal, entered service in April 1999.
 GasBol and GasMat represent the first privately-controlled gas transmission access into Brazil and the first conduit for the export of Northwestern Argentine gas to Brazil.
 TBS, 73.5% owned by SoCal provides gas supply to the Cuiabá Project and controls the excess pipeline capacity on GasBol and GasMat.
-GasBol, GasMat, the Cuiabá pipeline, the Cuiabá project and TBS are described in more detail in Section 5.
+GasBol, GasMat, the Cuiabá Pipeline, the Cuiabá Project and TBS are described in more detail in Section 5.

 Transredes, BBPL and the Cuiabá Pipeline each afford critical access for gas from Bolivia and Northwestern Argentina into the most significant natural gas markets in Brazil.
-TNhese pipeline systems therefore represent key physical bottlenecks in the Southern Region’s gas markets and will require continuous expansion.
-BBPL creates a particular commercial bottleneck due to the significant regulatory and contractual constraints into obtaining access to the Brazilian segment of BBPL.
+These pipeline systems represent key physical bottlenecks in the Southern Region’s gas markets and will require continuous expansion.
+BBPL creates a particular commercial bottleneck due to the significant regulatory and contractual constraints in obtaining access to the Brazilian segment of BBPL.
 Petrobrás has the right to all the initial capacity and exerts significant influence over the Brazilian segment of BBPL.

 With its ownership positions in Transredes, BBPL and the Cuiabá Pipeline, SoCal can mitigate physical constraints on these critical pipeline systems.
 Through its interest in GTB, SoCal is also able to exercise substantial influence over decisions relating to the strategy and development of BBPL.
 These positions are immensely important and provide SoCal with significant influence in gaining access to existing capacity of BBPL and participating in strategic decisions relating to the future expansion and allocation of additional capacity on BBPL.
 This influential position is important as gas markets in Brazil continue to grow.